blackberry/WebWorks-Community-APIs/BB10-Cordova/SimpleBtLeHrPlugin/README.md

 There is a document in the **/documents** folder describing the plugin's API from JavaScript.

-It comes with a sample WebWorks application in the form of a simple **Heart Rate Monitor** application that uses the Bluetrooth Smart Heart Rate Plugin to communicate with a suitable Heart Rate monitor.
+It comes with a sample WebWorks application in the form of a simple **Heart Rate Monitor** application that uses the Bluetooth Smart Heart Rate Plugin to communicate with a suitable Heart Rate monitor.

 ###Applies To